X

 • In the event of a fire, the most effective way out is to lay low and move.

 • Plan an escape route.
 Ensure that the route is not blocked.
-And figure out an alternate escape route in the event that the original escape route is inaccessible.
+And figure out an alternate escape route if the original escape route is inaccessible.

 If you are in an unfamiliar place, like say, the mall, spot the fire exits.
 Play a game of ‘spot the fire exit’ with your children.
 This way, you know where the nearest stairs are.